Stocks, Bonds etc. -> Investing Tax Issues -> Exchange-traded funds (ETFs)

 There are online services available that can help you track the ACB of your investments.
 One such service is AdjustedCostBase.ca, another is ACBTracking.ca.
 We have not used these services, so cannot advise as to how well they work.

-You might not know that an ETF has "paid" reinvested distributions unless you do some checking.
+You might not know that a Canadian ETF has "paid" reinvested distributions unless you do some checking.
 Reinvested distributions are different with an ETF than with a mutual fund.
 When distributions of a mutual fund are reinvested, the number of units you own increases.
 Not so with an ETF.

 In order to determine the amount to use to increase your ACB, and thus reduce future capital gains, you may have to check the website of the ETF provider.
 In the distributions detail for the ETF, it will show the reinvested amount per share.
 Multiply this by the number of shares owned at the end of the year to determine the amount by which to increase your ACB.

-John Heinzl has 3 good articles on these "phantom distributions" in the Globe and Mail, the latest of which indicates that the cost basis on your account may be increased by your brokerage as a result of your reinvested distributions.
-This didn't happen in the corporate account mentioned above, so not all brokerages are doing this.
+John Heinzl has 3 good articles on "phantom distributions" in the Globe and Mail, the latest of which indicates that the cost basis on your account may be increased by your brokerage as a result of your reinvested distributions.
+At the time of the latest article not all brokerages were doing this, but hopefully by now (2019) they all are.

 Example of ACB calculation for 1,000 shares of iShares S&P TSX Capped Composite Index Ticker XIC.TO